tahvildari/toy-robot/README.md

-# Toy Robot coding challange
+# Toy Robot coding challenge

 - The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 x 5 units.
 - There are no other obstructions on the table surface.